Skip to content

 Which law firm partners don’t know the situation: you want to decide on new marketing expenditure and don’t know which areas of law to push.
-Or practice groups send out uncoordinated pitches and it is difficult to stop them because there is no real consensus on what is right and what is wrong.
-Or some partners and lawyers frantically follow the FOMO (Fear of missing out) principle and set up LinkedIn activities that are neither planned nor adapted to the different target groups because there is simply no real target group definitions.
+Or practice groups send out uncoordinated pitches, and it is difficult to stop them because there is no real consensus on what is right and wrong.
+Or some partners and lawyers frantically follow the FOMO (Fear of missing out) principle and set up LinkedIn activities that are neither planned nor adapted to the different target groups because there are simply no accurate target group definitions.

 And then, as I have just experienced again, a consultant from outside the sector is called in.
 He first says that there are no real target groups or that you are serving the wrong clients and that it makes no sense at all to do marketing, for example, before you have a fixed strategy paper and a firm positioning.

-And after about 4 months you realise that hardly anyone is following this beautiful plan and you are exactly where you were at the beginning of the story – but minus time and money.
+And after about four months you realize that hardly anyone is following this beautiful plan, and you are exactly where you were at the story’s beginning – but minus time and money.

 "A journey of 1,000 miles begins with a single step" - Confucius